our Better Nature Home

 • Install tight-fitting door sweeps or thresholds at all exterior entry doors.
 Around garage doors, install a rubber seal rather than vinyl, which seals poorly in cold weather.

 • Install insect screening (20-mesh maximum) over attic and exhaust vents.
-Replace and repair damaged door and window screens using regular window screening (about 18x16 mesh size).
+Replace and repair damaged door and window screens using regular window screening (about 18x16 mesh size.)

-Collect them indoors
+DO collect them indoors

 • Camphor may repel them short term.
 Put camphor cakes or crystallized camphor in a knee-hi nylon stocking.
 Knot the stocking and hang it on the outside of the house near known entry points, or put cotton balls containing a few drops of camphor essential oil in the corner of the windows.
 Re-apply oil often.
 Camphor cakes can be found on the web at http://www.kilianhardware.com.
 Camphor crystals can be obtained from Stony Mountain Botanicals, 155 N. Water St., Loundenville, OH, 888-994-4857, http://www.wildroots.com.